 Students are allowed a maximum of three attempts to pass COMLEX-USA Level 1 and each component of COMLEX-USA Level 2.
 Any student who fails to pass any individual component of the COMLEX-USA examination series after three attempts will be considered for dismissal from the College.

-Students are allowed a maximum of six years (or within 150% of the standard time to obtain the degree) to complete all of the College of Osteopathic Medicine curriculum, including passage of COMLEX-USA Level 1, and Level 2 PE and CE.
-At the conclusion of six years (or within 150% of the standard time to obtain the degree), students who have not met all requirements will be considered for dismissal from the college.
+Students are allowed a maximum of six years to complete all of the College of Osteopathic Medicine curriculum, including passage of COMLEX-USA Level 1, and Level 2 PE and CE.
+At the conclusion of six years, students who have not met all requirements will be considered for dismissal from the college.

 The College has instituted a mandatory laptop computer requirement.
 Specifics regarding the minimum configuration are updated and made available annually.